Package 'stratallo'

 A0=h=1HNhSh2,A_0 = \sum_{h=1}^H N_h S_h^2,

-where NhN_h is the size of stratum hh, and ShS_h is stratum standard deviation of a study variable, h=1,,Hh = 1,\ldots,H.
+where NhN_h denotes the size of stratum hh and ShS_h is the corresponding stratum standard deviation of the study variable, for h=1,,Hh = 1,\ldots,H.

 References